Giants' Malik Nabers adjusting to NFL double teams, trying to cut down on drops

 Often, it means extra attention from defensive backs.

-“The first few games I saw a lot of man, one-on-one man,” Malik Nabers said after Giants practice on Thursday.
+“The first few games I saw a lot of man, one-on-one man,” Nabers said after Giants practice on Thursday.

 More recently, he said, there were “a lot of corners under me, safety over the top.
-So, I’m expecting to see that continue.”
+So I’m expecting to see that continue.”

 “It’s just a new level,” he said.
-“So, nothing new, just got to find another way to try to get open.”
+“So nothing new.
+Just got to find another way to try to get open.”

 “It’s not fun getting double-teamed,” he said.
 “But it’s kudos to me for what I’ve been doing on the field.
-So, the defense doesn’t want me to get a lot of catches, get a lot of yards.
+So the defense doesn’t want me to get a lot of catches, get a lot of yards.
 It’s kudos to me.
 I’ve been doing a really good job on the field.”

 He added, laughing, “I’d still rather be one-on-one.”